 Contrast the older vase pair with a nice mirror-image JingFa pair likely of post-70s manufacture:

-A nice set of beads featuring buds made by the 3-loop method, various clouds and spirals, and a Lotus Clasp.
+A nice set of beads featuring buds made by the 3-loop method, various clouds and spirals, and a Morning Glory Clasp.

 This charm bracelet, based upon the style of clasp, seems likely to date from the 1930s.
 The style of the cloisonné bead is also consistent with other cloisonné beads used in costume jewelry at that time – a rather large bead, with a limited palette of opaque enamel colors.